orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - [ ] Against forgetting/violation/inconsistencies
 	- [ ] Forgetting but remembering one has forgotten - structure, but acknowledgement, structure is missing.
 	- [ ] It's crossing some directionality and finding one cannot return back?
 (That would imply next time step or something - any inconsistency possibly
-	- [ ] Testing/Simulating: Does a certain property still hold; what if not and deemed violated?
 	- [ ] How could failures be detected?
 How can failures be prevented?
 	- [ ] Redundancy: redundancy defined as aiding the resolving of unresolved values? (if compression is the goal: least redundant, if the goal is adaptability; sparsity)
-	  - [ ] Run multiple simultaneous processes which are supposed to do the same thing - compare
 	- [ ] Self-imposed limitations to see if that can be sufficient
 		- [ ] "What if I were to treat this as forgotten, what would happen?"
 		- [ ]  - fidelity: If I don't check, I assume it will be consistent, if I do check, I assume the checking will be consistent. ; What to do when certain types of consistency fail?